Qasba Aligarh massacre: Changing housing market

 This influx of Afghan refugees gave rise to informal Pashtun entrepreneurs who joined in Karachi’s informal housing market.
 Many of the Pashtuns landed jobs as policemen and started investing in real estate while several drug and arms barons also made their way into Karachi's ethnic and political stage as a result of this influx.
-Every one lived side by side until the influx of Pashtuns who started stirring ethnic fault lines.

 As the Punjabi and Muhajir influence grew weak in Karachi's informal housing market, the Pashtun entrepreneurs imposed greater control over the land.
-Pashtun gunmen would seize land by force, Pashtun real estate developers would develop on plots and rent out to tenants who could be evicted at will.
-Thus coercion and violence became a common modus vivendi of the afghans.
+They would seize land by force, real estate developers would develop on plots and rent out to tenants who could be evicted at will.
+Thus coercion and violence became a common modus vivendi of the Afghans.

-Of the few areas in Karachi where the Pashtuns were met with fierce resistance, Orangi was the largest squatter settlement in Karachi with a population of around one million.
-Orangi was an ethnically diverse settlement where Muhajirs and Pashtuns each constituted 25% of the population and the remainder was a mixture of Punjabis, Sindhis, Baloch, Bengalis.

 Karachi's growing ethnic strife

 The urban centres of Karachi and Hyderabad had increasingly become ethnically diverse and riots along ethnic lines were commonplace.
 The brimming ethnic conflict evolved into territorial demarcation on ethnic grounds, with power being accumulated into the hands of local criminal elements, particularly in and around areas of Orangi.

 In April 1985, Karachi faced its first major ethnic riot that claimed the lives of at least a hundred people.
-The riot mobilised Muhajir and Bihari basti dwellers against Pashtun gunmen who had tried to extend their influence to those neighborhoods.
+The riot mobilized Muhajir and Bihari basti dwellers against Pashtun gunmen who had tried to extend their influence to those neighborhoods.
 The main battlefield was situated between Banaras Chowk and the Metro Cinema in Orangi, an area adjacent to newly settled Pashtun strongholds.

 Later on the morning of 15 April 1985, another Pashtun-Muhajir ethnic clash broke out when an Afghan minivan driver struck and killed a schoolgirl, Bushra Zaidi.
 The Pashtun driver had been eager to outrun a competitor without respecting a traffic light, hitting a vehicle and then running into a group of students of Sir Syed Government Girls College in Liaquatabad.
-In the hours immediately following the incident, a mob of angry young students organised a protest demonstration which was brutally repressed by the police on the orders of Pakistan Army.
+In the hours immediately following the incident, a mob of angry young students organized a protest demonstration which was brutally repressed by the police.
 Tensions between the Pashtun and Muhajir populations grew to a boiling point after the incident.

 The police were later accused of molesting and raping young female students after officers entered the Sir Syed College.
-The alleged police brutality later fueled the anger of Muhajirs and violence erupted throughout the city all the way from Liaquatabad in the east to Orangi to the west.
+The alleged police brutality later fuelled the anger of Muhajirs and violence erupted throughout the city all the way from Liaquatabad in the east to Orangi to the west.
 Eager to provoke the police, the young students set buses and minivans on fire and were inevitably met with harsh responses.